Our Services

 Helpful Resources

-High neutrophils usually mean your immune system is reacting to infection, inflammation, or physical or emotional stress; smoking and certain medicines can raise counts too, and rarely a bone marrow disorder is the cause.
+High neutrophils (neutrophilia) most often signal that your immune system is responding to an infection, inflammation, or physical or emotional stress.
+Smoking and certain medications—like corticosteroids—can also elevate neutrophil counts, and in rare cases, a bone marrow disorder may be the underlying cause.

-Next steps: review your CBC in context with your doctor, consider a repeat test, watch for symptoms, and treat the cause rather than the number; seek urgent care for red flags like high fever, chest pain, trouble breathing, confusion, or severe abdominal pain.
-There are several factors to consider, and key details that could change your next steps are explained below.
+Next steps: Review your CBC results with your doctor in the context of your overall health, consider a repeat test, monitor for new symptoms, and focus on treating the underlying cause rather than the number itself.
+Seek urgent care for red flags such as high fever, chest pain, trouble breathing, confusion, or severe abdominal pain.

 If your blood test shows high neutrophils, it's natural to wonder what it means.
 Neutrophils are a type of white blood cell that play a key role in your immune system.
 When their levels rise, it's usually a sign that your body is reacting to something — often an infection, inflammation, or physical stress.